elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|----------------------------------------------------
-| if       | Conditional augment and pattern matching
-| when     | Event block for conditional expression
+| do if    | Execute statement block only if condition
-| else     | Alternative path executed in _when_ statement
+| else     | Alternative path executed in _do_ statement
 | while    | Start point for repetitive block
 | trial    | Protect a block of code that may have exceptions